 For some applications it is desirable to parallel ICs in order to reduce conduction losses and temperatures.
-Two GaNFast power ICs can be connected in parallel in a PFC boost application working in boundaryconduction mode (BCM) only.
-This configuration is shown in Fig.25.
-The paired pins that are connected together include the drain pins (D), the source pins (S), the V{CC} pins, the PWM pins, and the D_z .
-A single D_z diode can be shared by both ICs.
-The V{DD} pins are not connected together and require separate V{DD} supply capacitors (C{VDD1}, C{VDD2}) and separate turn-on current set resistors ($R{\rm DD1}$, $R{\rm DD2}$).
-Each IC should have its own pins can have a single filter resistor (R{PWM}) but separate filter capacitors (C{PWM1} , C{PWM2}) should be placed at the PWM pin of each IC.
+A maximum of two NV6115 ICs can be connected in parallel in a PFC boost application working in boundaryconduction mode (BCM) only.
+The parallel configuration for two NV6115 ICs is shown in Fig.25.
+The paired pins that are connected together include the drain pins (D), the source pins (S), the $V{\rm CC}$ pins, the PWM pins, and the D_7 .
+A single D_7 diode can be shared by both ICs.
+The V{DD} pins are not connected together and require separate V{DD} supply capacitors (C{VDD1}, C{VDD2}) and separate turn-on current set resistors (R{DD1}, R{DD2}).
+Each IC should have its own local Vcc supply filter capacitor (C{VCC1}, C{VCC2}).
+The PWM pins can have a single filter resistor (R{PWM}) but separate filter capacitors (C{PWM1}, C{PWM2}) should be placed at the PWM pin of each IC.
 When designing the PCB layout for the two paralleled ICs, the drain and source connections should be made as symmetrical as possible two avoid any parasitic inductance or capacitance mismatch.
 A proper PCB layout example for paralleling is shown in Section 11.